wahjay/CS118/README.md

 In the periodicCheckArpRequestsAndCacheEntries() of the arp-cache.cpp file, I also wrote two extras helper functions.
 The first one is isValid() function, which is used as a predicate function when I try to remove all the stale ARP cache entries.
 The second one is handle_arpreq(), which will be called in periodicCheckArpRequestsAndCacheEntries().
 This helper function is used to decide if a queued ARP request should be resent or removed.

-Problems I ran into:

-Initially, most of the problems I encountered are that I didn't know how to get the type of a header and cast a header.
-Also, when I assigned a value to some fields of a header and later when I retrieved them, the value was not what I expected.

-After that, I ran into problems that I had no clue at all how the router, the routing table and the ARP cache table are related, such as when should I look up the routing table and when to look up the ARP cache table.

-During debugging, I encountered a problem that when the client pinged one of the router's interfaces, there was nothing show up on the client side.

-How I solved the problems:

-I read some of the code in utils.cpp file and found out how to get header type and cast to a certain header.
-I used htons() and ntohs() when I wrote and read from any 16-bit fields in network header structures.

-After asking some question on Piazza, I found out we should look up the routing table when we want to know which interface in the router a given packet should be forwarded.
-And then we look up the ARP cache table to get the MAC address of the target with the given destination IP address.

-I fixed the bug by printing out the packet header and examining it.
-I found that the client's default gateway is router's sw3 interface while the destination IP of the packet is router's sw1 interface.
-However, I only checked if the destination IP is equal to the packet incoming interface IP, then I would conclude this packet is for the router.
-But in this case, the packet would not be considered for the router even though it was because I only compared the destination IP against the router interface where the packet was received.
-Finally, I used a for loop to compare the destination IP against all the router interfaces.
-And the bug was fixed.